 Star was locked in a coffin by Nick Fury Jr. in a storage container when said storage container was stolen by Black Cat.
 Cat admits to Star that she's working for Doctor Doom, who needs Star's help.
 Star also uses her power to eavesdrop on Cat and her crew.
 She learns that the Infinity Stones get stronger the closer together they are, so Cat is going to look for another host.
 Star has the same idea to get her out of this jam.

 When implanted with Minerva's Kree power siphoning implant, she was able to siphon off energy from anyone infected with Minerva's virus.
 This included Carol Danvers, which granted Star enhanced strength and durability, flight, and energy blasts.

-With the Reality Gem implanted, Star is able to manipulate reality with enough focus and willpower.
+With the Reality Gem implanted, Star is able to manipulate reality with enough focus and willpower while stating a superpower out loud.
 This includes but is not limited to: flight, strength, manipulating other people's behavior, and materializing weapons made of red energy.

 After tapping into her full potential, she was shown to teleport, shapeshift, and glow like a being made of pure energy.

 Her current limits seem to be her own imagination.